 No matter how thrifty you consider yourself to be in your normal travels, the appeal of being reimbursed for your business travel expenses is going to be attractive.

-With transportation, lodging, meals, and other miscellaneous items racking up a potentially costly business trip, how prepare for what will constitute your business travel expenses?
+With transportation, lodging, meals, and other miscellaneous items racking up a potentially costly business trip, how do you prepare for what will constitute your business travel expenses?

-In this article, we’ll go over common travel expenses you should expect to encounter on your business travel and how to keep track of them.
+In this article, we’ll discuss common expenses you should expect to encounter on your business travel and how to keep track of them.

 This list outlines typical business travel expenses that you’ll run into on work trips.
 From transportation to lodging to meals, this guide gives you a preview of which types of expenses you should expect to incur on your business trips.

 Typically, most of these expenses will be able to be approved and reimbursed by your company via expense management software; you shouldn’t have to worry about paying for any of these expenses out of your own pocket.